Coherent-Partners/spark-ts-sdk/docs/authentication.md

 const spark = new Spark({ oauth });
 ```

-Alternatively, you can provide the path to the JSON file containing the client ID
+Or, you may provide the path to the JSON file containing the client ID and secret:
-and secret:

 ```ts
 const spark = new Spark({ oauth: 'path/to/my/credentials.json' });